Scholarships and Awards

 Incoming Ph.D.
 Students

 The Margaret Ware Ph.D.
-Recruitment Scholarship provides funds equivalent to a 50% Graduate Assistantship (GA) stipend to supplement the 50% GA stipend provided by an advisor.
+Recruitment Scholarship provides funds equivalent to a 50% Graduate Assistantship (GA) stipend at the student's level (levels 1-3) to supplement the 50% GA stipend provided by an advisor.
 This award provides funding for 3 years, contingent on satisfactory academic progress.
 Current MS students in the Department are not eligible for this scholarship.

 Application